marwndev/migrateit/README.md

 npx migrateit init
 ```

-This will create a `migrateit.config.json` file in your project root with the following structure:
+This will create 2 files:
+- `migrateit.config.json` in your project root directory:

 ```json
 {